 What Has ASDA Done

-At National Lobby Day 2016, ASDA members met with lawmakers to advocate for H.R.
-539, Action for Dental Care Act, which would enable organizations to provide dental services to underserved populations through grants from the Centers for Disease Control and Prevention (CDC).
+ASDA members have sent more than 300 letters to Congress urging them to co-sponsor H.R.
+2422, the Action for Dental Health Act.
+The bill would enable organizations to provide dental services to underserved populations through grants from the Centers for Disease Control and Prevention.

 ASDA members are very active in supporting initiatives that address barriers to care.
 Many chapters are involved in projects like Give Kids a Smile and Missions of Mercy, which provide dental care to patients who may otherwise go untreated.